The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Introduction

 This relationship can be best understood through basic trigonometry, if we take the Earth-Sun distance (1 Astronomical Unit) as the baseline for the triangle in Figure \ref{fig:parallaxmeasure}, the distance to the star and the parallax angle are related as $\tan \omega = {1 \ \text{AU}}/{r}.$ For small angles $\omega$, which typically occur even for stars not too far from Earth, $\tan \omega \approx \omega$ when $\omega$ is measured in radians.
 The approximate relation then becomes: $ r \approx {1 \ \text{AU}}/{\omega}.$ When $\omega$ is measured in arcseconds, $r$ is given in parsecs (pc), where 1 parsec corresponds to the distance at which a star would have a parallax angle of 1 arcsecond.

-Although, we get a simple relation between the two, inverting a parallax to give a distance is only appropriate when we have no measurement errors, which is an unrealistic assumption to make in practical use-cases. \citet{Bailer_Jones_2015} argues that estimating distances from parallaxes is not trivial, especially when the fractional parallax error is large (greater than 20\%).
-Thus, determining the distance from a parallax measurement is translated into an inference problem, which in its simplest version is estimating the distance $r$ and its associated uncertainty $\sigma_r$, given the parallax $\omega$ and its uncertainty $\sigma_{\omega}$.
+Although we get a simple relation between the two, inverting a parallax to give a distance is only appropriate when we have no measurement errors, which is an unrealistic assumption to make in practical use-cases. \citet{Bailer_Jones_2015} argues that estimating distances from parallaxes is not trivial, especially when the fractional parallax error (defined as $f=\sigma_\omega/\omega$ as in \eqref{model}) is large (greater than 20\%).
+Thus, determining the distance from a parallax measurement is translated into an inference problem, which in its simplest version is estimating the distance $r$ (measured typically in parsec, or `pc'), given the parallax $\omega$ (measured in arcseconds) and its uncertainty $\sigma_{\omega}$.

 We consider the following (simplified) model, as presented in existing literature on parallax estimation \citep{Bailer_Jones_2015,Astraatmadja_2016}.
-Denoting the observed parallax as $\omega$, a noisy measurement corresponding to the true distance $r$, the likelihood is:
+Denoting the observed parallax as $\omega$, a noisy measurement corresponding to the true distance $r$, the model is:

+where $\sigma_\omega^2$ quantifies the error in measuring the parallax $\omega$.
+Hence, $\sigma_\omega ^2$ can be either a function of $\omega$ known up to a functional form (or, as discussed in \citet{debruijne12} can be estimated from another astronomic measurement model) or an unknown function of $\omega$.
+We will address both cases later in detail in Section \ref{sec:method}.
+Hence, the likelihood of the our model in \eqref{model} happens to be: